cyclic-software/www/content/posts/write-shitty-code.md

 Any friction hurts my cycle time.
 This decreases the rate I can turn uncertainty into certainty aka learning.
 My longest term value is created by learning as quickly as possible, since it is a multiplier for all future code I write or systems I design.
-Said another way: As &quot;writing is re-writing
+Said another way: As "writing is re-writing